 The device key assignment mechanism specified in this standard is based on a binary key structure, called a key tree.
 A key tree is a binary tree in depth d, where d is a system constant.
-A command center, at its initialization period, shall generate a group management tree whose depth is less than 256.
+A group manager, at its initialization period, shall generate a group management tree whose depth is less than 256.
 The root of the key tree is called a level 0 node.
-A node is a logical entity in a binary tree for which each leaf node represents a potential recipient of either a group addressed command or a group manipulation command.
+A node is a logical entity in a binary tree for which each leaf node represents a potential recipient of group addressed messages sent to a group created by the group manager of the key tree.
 Each recipient is a device, which can be an MN or a PoS.
 At level k, there are 2k nodes, 0≤ k≤d.
 Each level k node can be represented as a k-bit string.
 The string is called the index of the node.
 For example, when d > 1, the level 2 nodes are represented by the indices 00, 01, 11, 10.
 Each node is assigned to a key, called a node key and identified by the Node Index.
 For example, the node keys assigned to level 2 nodes are denoted as k<00>, k<01>, k<10>, k<11>.

 Change the last paragraph of 9.5.2 as specified below:

-A command center has a component called GKB Generator.
+A group manager has a component called GKB Generator.
 A GKB Generator receives all the device keys assigned to all the recipients associated to a group and a MGK.
-The MGK is a master group key for that group. recipients and the CC can generate a Media Independent Group Session Key (MIGSK) from MGK (see 9.6).
+The MGK is a master group key for that group.
+Recipients and the group manager can generate a Media Independent Group Session Key (MIGSK) from MGK (see 9.6).
 The mechanism to provide all device keys to the GKB generator is out of the scope of this specification.
 This mechanism can just encompass the explicit provision of the device keys to the GKB Generator or the random seed used to derive them.
 On receiving those data, a GKB Generator outputs a GKB, or several GKBs.

 Change the following paragraphs in 9.5.3 as specified below:

-(Author’s Note: Adopt one of the following paragraphs)

-(Option 1) In case the MIH PDU is protected through GKB-generated MIH SA as specified in Clause 8.4.2.3, the MIHF of PoS generates a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
-The SIGNATURE_DATA is created by signing an MIH_Group_Manipulate command or a group addressed command using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.

-(Options 2 and 3) In case the MIH PDU is protected through GKB-generated MIH SA as specified in Clause 8.4.2.3, the MIHF of PoS generates a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
-The SIGNATURE_DATA is created by signing an MIH_Group_Manipulate command or a group addressed command using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.
+In case the MIH PDU is protected through GKB-generated MIH SA as specified in Clause 8.4.2.3, the originating MIHF may generate a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
+The SIGNATURE_DATA is created by signing the MIH PDU using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.

 Change the last paragraph of 9.5.3 as specified below: